 Longhaired puppies must be clipped first to reduce the amount of contaminated hair (remember to disinfect the clipper blades afterward).
 Avoid shampooing or scrubbing the pet when you bathe your puppy because that can make the infection worse by breaking off infected hairs and spreading the spores over the body.

-Ketoconazole (for dogs only) and itraconazole (Sporanox) for cats probably are the most common drugs used to treat ringworm.
+Ketoconazole, which is only for dogs, is probably the most common drug used to treat ringworm.
 The drug griseofulvin (Fulvacin) is also very effective.
 Once swallowed, it is incorporated into the growing hair where it slows the growth of the fungus.
 Your veterinarian will recommend the best choice for your situation.

 Only concentrated bleach, cancer-causing chemicals, and enilconazole (which is toxic to cats) have been shown to effectively kill ringworm spores, and none of those options work well in your home.
 Currently, experts recommend environmental control by daily cleaning of all surfaces using a diluted bleach solution (one part bleach to 10 parts water), along with thorough vacuuming.